tengrommel/welcome/microservice/readme.md

 with microservices simple.

 - Adding a shared state
-> You may have already heard that shared data is a bad thing and a potential cause of bottlenecks.
+> You may have already heard that shared data is a bad thing and a potential cause of bottlenecks, if it has to be changed from separate threads.
+However, shared data can be useful if we want to share the address of a channel or if we don't need frequent access to it.